Measuring the Temperature of Extremely Hot Shock-Heated Gas in the Major Merger MACS J0717.5+3745 With Relativistic Corrections to the Sunyaev-Zel'dovich Effect: SZe Modeling and Inference

-The MCMC chains are initialized using random draws of the parameter values that sample the parameter space near the values of \TSZm\, \vpec\, and $y$ predicted from the fiducial values in Table \ref{tab:prior_values}.
+The MCMC chains are initialized using random draws of the parameter values that sample the parameter space near the values of \TSZm, \vpec, and $y$ predicted from the fiducial values in Table \ref{tab:prior_values}.
 The initial draws for the nuisance parameter \ofts\ are $\in [-2.5,2.5]$ \mjysr.
 We run each of these chains for twenty thousand steps, and we cut the first three thousand steps as the burn-in samples.
 A Gelman-Rubin statistic \citep{gelman-rubin} is used to assess the convergence of the chains, where we find that $\hat{R} = 1.0$ and only has variation across all detector fits at the level of $10 \times 10^{-5}$.
-The marginalized posterior distributions of these fits are shown in Figures \ref{fig:sze_spectral_fits} and \ref{fig:corner_plots}, and the maximum a posteriori (MAP) parameter values for each \spirefts\ detector are listed in Table \ref{tab:best_fit_vals}.
+The posterior predictive from these fits is shown in Figure \ref{fig:sze_spectral_fits}, and the posterior constraints are shown in Figure \ref{fig:corner_plots} and in Table \ref{tab:best_fit_vals}.

 If we assume that the ICM is isothermal, then the temperature measurements from the seven \spirefts\ detector positions can be combined to obtain an inverse variance weighted mean of \TSZm$=14.2\substack{+2.4\\-2.4}$~keV.
 However, the data strongly suggest that there are variations in ICM temperature over the cluster face.
 The fit quality of this isothermal model is relatively poor, as quantified by a reduced $\chi^2$ of $1.5$ and corresponding PTE of $0.06$.
 To account for such variations, we can extend the model to also include intrinsic scatter between the seven detector positions.
 We perform this fit with the \textit{LRGS} python package \citep{lrgs}, obtaining a mean temperature of \TSZm~$=15.1\substack{+3.8\\-3.3}$~keV with an intrinsic scatter of \sigrsze~$=5.4\substack{+5.1\\-3.4}$~keV.